ACEsuit/mace/README.md

 We have CI set up to check this, but we _highly_ recommend that you run those commands before you commit (and push) to avoid accidentally committing bad code.

+We are happy to accept pull requests under an [MIT license]().
+Please copy/paste the license text as a comment into your pull request.

 ## References

 If you use this code, please cite our papers: